Kate Middleton Pregnant? Duchess Kate’s Baby Bump Starts To Show, Report Claims

-Kate Middleton could be pregnant again, a report claims after Duchess Kate stepped out in a green lace dress that some believe was concealing a baby bump.
+Kate Middleton could be pregnant again, a report claims after Duchess Kate stepped out in a green lace dress that some people believe was concealing a baby bump.

-Speculation has been rampant in the past few months over when — or if — the royal could will bring their third child into the world.
+Speculation has been rampant in the past few months over when — or if — the royal could bring their third child into the world.
 There have reportedly been different signs that Duchess Kate is planning another baby and frequent reports that she may be pregnant.

-The latest rumors comes from Closer Weekly, which noted that Kate’s appearance at the National Portrait Gallery Gala this week sparked speculation that she was trying to cover up a baby bump.
+The latest rumors come from Closer Weekly, which noted that Kate’s appearance at the National Portrait Gallery Gala this week sparked speculation that she was trying to cover up a baby bump.

 “In several photos from her night out, Kate can be seen using her pretty, metallic gold clutch to seemingly cover her belly,” the report noted.
 “Some eagle-eyed royal fans additionally remarked the mom-of-two looked like she could have a tiny baby bump.”